emersonmellado/devops/python.md

 ## Python data types
 > We have:
 - Primitive data types
-    - Indivisible Value element
-        - Numeric
+    - Number
-        - Logic
+    - Boolean or Logic
     - Characters
 - Classes
     - Objects
         - From the data perspective, an object is a composite data type.

 ## Just to think
 > What do primitives data types and classes have in common?